preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Page Rollup implementations
 ****************************
-In this section we show a number of examples of how the Page Rollup could be implemented.
+In this a number of examples of how the Page Rollup could be implemented are described.

 News Archive/News Center
 --------------------------